trinajstica/baar/README.md

 ./baar --gui my.baar            # Launch GUI and open archive
 ```

+### CLI progress output (compact / verbose)

+- Compact CLI: By default, in non-verbose CLI mode BAAR prints progress compactly by showing only the base filename followed immediately by the percentage in parentheses, for example:

+    Adding files: file1.txt (32%)

+    This format keeps the CLI output short and readable on narrow terminals.
+- Verbose CLI: Use `--verbose` or environment variable `BAAR_VERBOSE=1` to show full paths and a spinner with richer status text.

 ## GUI (GTK4) — detailed description

 The GUI is an optional frontend implemented with GTK4.
 It provides an interactive archive browser and common operations.
 The GUI mirrors many CLI operations but is intended for manual interaction rather than automation.
 The GUI mode is enabled with `--gui`.